saasmanual/website/src/content/moving-to-aws/index.md

 ### A few more 😅

-This was not all, hah, but instead of diving into each plugin, I recommend diving into the `./src/lib/` folder and having a look.
+This was not all, hah, but instead of diving into each plugin, I recommend diving into the `./src/lib/` folder and have a look.

 ## Conclusion

 I have now moved the SaaS Manual website over to AWS and built everything from scratch.
 And it is working well, really well!
 I want to invite you to dive into the [website repository on GitHub](https://github.com/saasmanual/website) and have a look yourself.
 This is the next step in the journey of building a SaaS product completely from scratch.

 ## Next update
-In the next update I will share some of the enhancements I will apply to the site over the coming days.
-I don't yet know myself what those will be, but there has been a lot of super interesting ideas and feedback in the [Discord community](https://discord.gg/wHtewNG), stay tuned 🎉.
+In the next update, I will share some of the enhancements I will apply to the site over the coming days.
+I don't yet know what those will be, but there has been a lot of super interesting ideas and feedback in the [Discord community](https://discord.gg/wHtewNG), stay tuned 🎉.

 Follow me on Twitter if you are curious about more regular updates on SaaS Manual.
 And as usual, please reach out to nikolai@saasmanual.com if you have any feedback, questions, or comments.
 I am especially curious about whether there are any topics you'd like me to cover regarding the initial launch of SaaS Manual.